DIPlib/diplib/src/documentation/workplan.md

     (either as a view over the same data segment, or by copying the data).
 We'll do this for: *OpenCV*, *ITK*, *SimpleITK*.
 Any other libraries of interest?

--   Style sheets for the documentation.
+-   Improve style sheets for the documentation.

 -   The Fourier transform: Further improvements could be making specific paths for real input or output, which could mean a small increase in performance.
 When compiled with *FFTW*, such